 This evidence based profession uses music to build a therapeutic relationship in order to reach goals to improve, maintain or develop skills specific to each individual.
 A board-certified music therapist is someone who has completed a degree in music therapy including a 1,040 hour clinical internship and continues to meet all the requirements as outlined by the AMTA.

 Rhythmic Innovation specializes in providing music therapy services for...

 - Group drumming

 - Improve motor functioning

-- Develop verbal and non-verbal communication and expression
+- Develop verbal and non-verbal communication

 - Improve emotional well-being